ShawnStrasser/Turning_Movement_Counter_Yolov7_StrongSort_OSNet/README.md

 git clone https://github.com/joshkuminski/deep-person-reid.git
 ```

 5. Make sure that you fulfill all the requirements: Python 3.8 or later with all [requirements.txt](local_requirements/requirements.txt) dependencies installed, including torch>=1.7.
-If using a gpu for tracking, you need to comment out the torch install lines in requirements.txt and also install requirements_gpu.txt.
+If using a gpu for tracking, you need to uncomment the torch install lines in requirements.txt if gpu is not available.
 Cuda toolkit is required to utilize gpu.
-To install requirements.txt, run:
+To install, run:
 ```bash
 cd Turning_Movement_Counter_with_Yolov7_StrongSORT_OSNet/local_requirements
 pip install -r requirements.txt